South Africa Diplomatic Profile

 Regime Relations

-South Africa’s closest regime relations partners are Namibia, China, and Palestine.
+South Africa’s closest regime relations partners are Namibia, Brazil, and China.
 Most adversarial: Israel, Afghanistan, and Myanmar.

 Allies